 HEALTHY ENVIRONMENT | HE TAIAO MAURIORA

-Mike Scarsbrook is a scientist who works to keep our environment healthy because he believes we’re defined by the environment we live in.
+Mike Scarsbrook, Science Manager for Waikato Regional Council, works to keep our environment healthy and believes we’re defined by the environment we live in.

-The environment in which we live in gives us a sense of who we are in the world.
-The region locks us in to our community and where we all reside.
+The environment we live in gives us a sense of who we are in the world.
+The region locks us into our community and where we all reside.
 But a healthy environment is what we all aspire to and sets our aspirations for the future.

 So, how healthy is the Waikato?

-In contrast to Taupō, Lake Waikare in the lower Waikato is a shallow lake that’s severely degraded.
-In terms of water quality, it has extremely high levels of nitrogen and phosphorus and algal growth in the lake.
+In contrast to Taupō, Lake Waikare in the Lower Waikato is a shallow lake that’s severely degraded.
+In terms of water quality, it has extremely high levels of nitrogen and phosphorus and algal growth.
 The lake is not safe to swim in.
 Improving our degraded waters, like Lake Waikare, will be a massive and lengthy challenge.

 If we destroy our environment, we essentially destroy ourselves as a region because it takes away our future options and what we can do.

 The rivers, lakes, groundwater and coastal waters integrate all of the impacts humans make in the catchment and on the land.

 As a freshwater scientist, I always need to remember the issue is wider than water.
 The key message is how we use our land can degrade our water resources and our freshwater environments as well as our land environments.

 We need to remember that, a few decades ago, discharges from pipes along our rivers were a much greater pollution source.
 Through improved technology and stricter consent conditions, these point source discharges are substantially improved.
 For example, 60 years ago, the bacteria levels in the Hamilton section of the Waikato River were 100 times today’s levels.
 We should be proud of the substantial investments made to achieve these results.
 Our greatest water quality challenge today is improving diffuse discharges – what runs off the land.